TV Powww: Switchback

 Switchback aired on CBC Television station CBRT in Calgary, Alberta in 1985, also including Intellivision games.

 Zap

-Zap aired in the mornings from 1978 to 1979 on Cleveland, Ohio NBC station WKYC which had a feature similar to TV Powww.
+In Cleveland, Ohio, Zap (named after host Bob Zappe) aired in the mornings from 1978 to 1979 on NBC station WKYC which had a feature similar to TV Powww.

 International versions

 Australia

 In the early 1980s, Golden West Network (GWN) had a version called TV Powww (or possibly TV Pow), hosted by Chris Mills.
 There was a spaceship game, a boxing game and a soccer/football game.

 A basic version of Space Invaders was broadcast daily after school hours in Rockhampton, north-east coast of Australia during the early 1980s.
 Children would yell "Pow!" over the telephone, with the host pressing the fire button in the studio.
 Reaction time varied with the mood of the host.
 The game was often chaotic, with contestant rapid firing, and sync abandoned when the host was unable to keep up.

 Brazil

 The game premiered on SBT in August 1984 and its first host was Paulo Barboza.
 Shortly thereafter, other hosts like Tânia Alves, Mara Maravilha, Luís Ricardo, Sérgio Mallandro, Gugu Liberato and Christina Rocha presented the game.
 TV Powww! became a segment of the Bozo show in 1986 and continued until 1989.

+The block also included foreign content, often cartoons the network had the rights to air, as fillers.
+On August 24, 1984, an episode of El Chavo del Ocho aired during the program, marking the arrival of the series on Brazilian television.